 How much does a surrogate get compensated?

-For their generous gift of time and effort, our surrogate’s baseline fee starts at $25,000, and can be as high as $35,000.
+For their generous gift of time and effort, a first-time surrogate’s baseline fee starts at $30,000.
 Health Insurance benefits/exclusions may affect compensation.
 Details will be provided in your consultation.
 Learn more about our Surrogate Compensation Packages.

 How do you choose a surrogate?